jackbaty/EmacsNavigation-fman/README.md

 ## What is it?

-EmacsNavigation is a Plugin for [fman](https://fman.io/), my favorite filemanager.
+EmacsNavigation is a plugin for [fman](https://fman.io/), my favorite file manager.

 ## What does it do?

-I wanted fman's keybindings to be more Emacs-like, so I created this plugin.
+I wanted fman's navigation keybindings to be more Emacs-like, so I created this plugin.

 It adds Emacs-like keybindings for the basic navigation commands.